mrehere/easer/README.md

 ### APIs

-[Motion API](https://frozen-mesa-72081-6a53e41f4d72.herokuapp.com/), created for this project, which handles, journal, mood, and quote data requests for users. <br/>
+A respective API created for this project, which handles, journal, mood, and quote data requests for users. <br/>

 ### Sitemap